Visit One of the Best Pumpkin Patches in Connecticut

 While professional photography is not allowed, you can take family photos.

-Read the tale of three sisters before heading over to the corn maze.
+After the hayride, we visited the special Native American display in the center of the farm.
+While music played through loudspeakers, we read the tale of three sisters before heading over to the corn maze.

 I did some research about the story of the three sisters.
 The story has several variations but is believed to be an Iroquois legend.